Kaysims/Grip-Club/README.md

 ![ay11 results contact](assets/readme-images/a11y-contact.png)

 * I also used the [A11y project checklist](https://www.a11yproject.com/checklist/).
-    * It used at the beginning of creating the site to familirise myself with accessibility.
+    * It was used at the beginning of creating the site to familirise myself with accessibility.
 I then completed it once the site was finished.
 There were some things that i could not tick off such as ensuring controls have :focus states.
     * I have also jumped some headings, the reason i did this was to help with sizing of text, but know i understand that this should not have been done, and that they should follow from h1 then h2 then h3 and so on.
-    * I should have included error messages for when forms have been submitted, i did add a thank you popup, but this is not enough to achive accsessibility.
+    * I should have included error messages for forms, i did add a thank you popup, but this is not enough to achive accsessibility.
     * I am hoping to learn alot more about accessibility as i progress through the code institute course.

 ## Responsiveness Testing
-* To check the responsive design of the Grip Club Website, i used [Google Dev Tools.](https://www.google.com/chrome/dev/) This was done manually.
-I also used [Am i responsive](https://ui.dev/amiresponsive).
+* To check the responsive design of the Grip Club Website, i used [Google Dev Tools](https://www.google.com/chrome/dev/) and [Am i responsive](https://ui.dev/amiresponsive).
+This was done manually making sure that the site works across phones, tablets and computers.

 # Credits
 ### Content